 There's lots you can do to help yourself.
-A good first step would be to read the NHS leaflet Health Anxiety – A self help guide (PDF, 1.49Mb).
-This provides advice and exercises you can try yourself, such as keeping a diary of your preoccupations and symptoms and counteracting them with realistic and rational thinking.
+A good first step would be to read the NHS Health Anxiety leaflet, which can be downloaded from the Northumberland, Tyne and Wear NHS website.
+It provides advice and exercises you can try yourself, such as keeping a diary of your preoccupations and symptoms and counteracting them with realistic and rational thinking.

 Have I got health anxiety?

 If you can answer YES to most of these questions, it's likely you are affected by health anxiety.

 - Have you been preoccupied with having a serious illness because of body symptoms, which has lasted at least six months?